HeadphoneCairn/Roudi/README.md

 ## version 1.1

 - First public release.
-- Added page to edit velocity curves.
+- Added a page to edit velocity curves in SETTINGS.
+- MULTI:
-- The split note can now be set using the keyboard in an MULTI.
+  - The split note can now be set using the keyboard.
+  - Pitch bend can now be mapped to channel aftertouch, by setting the "Pitch bend" value to "at".
+    This is useful if your master keyboard does not send aftertouch.

 # Getting Started